blakedietz/blakedietz.me/content/posts/scrum-tactics/index.md

 > Me: L24: I fixed a bug with js variables not being encoded correctly.
 N24: I commit to shipping the bug fix and then completing the logging refactor task. **Rutabaga**.

 It's more fun when you make the word your own.
 So that way when you hire on someone new, they can give you that weird look that says, "Rutabaga?".
 Make it something that your team likes, maybe something like "pylons" or "fliff".
-In my experience bookends helps to shorten the message being delivered at standup as most people are waiting with baited breath for their next turn.
+In my experience bookends help to shorten the message being delivered at standup as most people are waiting with baited breath for their next turn.

 #### Commit